-

 60-minute slot:

-Up to 45 minutes for the presentation, approximately 10 minutes for questions and discussion,
+Up to 50 minutes for the presentation, with the remaining time reserved for

 Time flexibility and punctuality:

-However, the starting time of all talks must remain exactly as scheduled, and sessions
+starting time of all talks must remain exactly as scheduled,

 Transition gap: